sunsided/unity-procedural-dungeons/README.md

 - Random item and enemy placement,
 - Enemy patrols using random walks and player chasing using A* pathfinding.

+This project uses David Gervais' graphics tileset from the [Angband](https://rephial.org/) game released under a CC BY 3.0 license (the graphics, not the game; see [here](https://angband.readthedocs.io/en/latest/copying.html)).

 A random level in the editor:

 ![Editor view](.readme/editor.png)